abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authentification-rules.md

-# Authentication rules configuration
+# Authentication Rules Configuration

-All authentication providers support rules configuration
+All authentication providers support rules configuration.

-A rule takes parameters and set a label to the user's pod and to the user's jwt.
+A rule takes parameters and sets labels on the user's pod and on the user's JWT token.

 - All labels are stored inside the JWT user token.
- - All labels are set to the user's pods
+- All labels are applied to the user's pods.

-The labels are use to define a container execution context, and next usage, like
+Labels are used to define a container execution context for subsequent operations, such as:

-- allow an application only for members of a group
+- Allowing an application only to members of a specific group
-- apply some network policies
+- Applying network policies

-## The rule object
+## The Rule Object

-A rule is a dictionary object with :
+A rule is a dictionary object with:

-* a name (the entry of the rules)
+* A name (the key of the rule entry)
-* one or more conditions
+* One or more conditions
-* an expected boolean result `True` or `False`
+* An expected boolean result of `True` or `False`
-* a label to set if the conditions are equal to the expected boolean value
+* A label to apply when the conditions evaluate to the expected boolean value

-Example :
+**Example:**

-To test if the user source IP address is equal to ```192.168.2.3/32```
+To test whether the user's source IP address equals `192.168.2.3/32`:

 ```json
 'rule-home': {